-I would not be the first person to engage in the lazy thinking that managed futures are synonymous with trend-following.
-For many years, there was little wrong with using both terms to mean the same thing.
+I would not be the first to engage in the lazy thinking that managed futures are synonymous with trend-following.
+There was little wrong with using both terms to mean the same thing for many years.
 The majority of managed futures are still trend-following.

 We ran a non-overlapping regression using five years of monthly data to measure the trend-following beta of the SocGen CTA index, a peer group index of managers.
-As the proxy for trend-following, we used the CS Liquid Beta managed futures trend-following index.
-The numbers suggest that for a widely followed peer index, the beta is about the same since 1998 at approximately .7.
+We used the CS Liquid Beta managed futures trend-following index as the proxy for trend-following.
+The numbers suggest that the beta is about the same for a widely followed peer index since 1998 at approximately .7.

-However, the last year or two suggests that there is a growing gap within the managed futures strategy space that will not be picked up within the trend-following beta of a peer group of mostly large managers.
+However, the last year or two suggests a growing gap within the managed futures strategy space that will not be picked up within the trend-following beta of a peer group of primarily large managers.

-The reason for the business strategy gap has been the growing marketing push to sell trend-following as a low cost quant strategy.
+The business strategy gap has been the growing marketing push to sell trend-following as a low-cost quant strategy.
 We are now seeing some leading firms market their trend-following strategy at flat fees of 50 bps.
 The same firms may have other futures-based strategies at higher fees, but actually market a “pure” or “stripped-down” version of trend-following as a low cost product.

-This product pricing push has really changed the revenue model for these firms.
-There may be more money coming into managed futures but it is at lower fees; consequently, there has been a move to develop new strategies that are explicitly marketed as non-trend-following quant or trend-following plus.
+This product pricing push has changed the revenue model for these firms.
+There may be more money coming into managed futures, but it is at lower fees; consequently, there has been a move to develop new strategies explicitly marketed as non-trend-following quant or trend-following plus.